elixir-europe/infectious-diseases-toolkit/socioeconomic-data/data-sources.md

 ## Relevant data sources

-Currently, the COVID-19 Data Portal contains over 537 metadata records from the [Consortium of European Social Science Data Archives' (CESSDA)](https://www.cessda.eu/) [CESSDA Data Catalogue (CDC)](https://datacatalogue.cessda.eu/), which will soon be joined by data from the [European University Institute's (EUI)](https://www.eui.eu/en/home) [COVID-19 SSH Data Portal](https://eui-covid-data.cottagelabs.com/).
+Currently, the COVID-19 Data Portal contains over 537 metadata records from the [Consortium of European Social Science Data Archives' (CESSDA)](https://www.cessda.eu/) {% tool "cessda-data-catalogue" %}, which will soon be joined by data from the [European University Institute's (EUI)](https://www.eui.eu/en/home) {% tool "eui-covid-19-ssh-data-portal" %}.

 For socioeconomics, two primary data sources are considered and are outlined in this section.
 These data sources provide data that relate to or are relevant for COVID-19 and other infectious disease outbreaks.
-These data sources are filtered for data relevant to COVID-19, and the resulting metadata is prepared and harmonized via a [harvesting tool](https://t2-4.by-covid.bsc.es/jspui/) before being added to the COVID-19 Data Platform (for more details, see project deliverable [D2.1](https://zenodo.org/record/7017728).
+These data sources are filtered for data relevant to COVID-19, and the resulting metadata is prepared and harmonized via a [harvesting tool](https://t2-4.by-covid.bsc.es/jspui/) before being added to the COVID-19 Data Platform (for more details, see project deliverable [D2.1](https://zenodo.org/record/7017728)).

 ### Considerations